 An introduction to Research Management for Postgraduate Researchers

 RDF Domain(s): Self-management (B2)

-Research Management (C2)

-Professional Conduct (C1)

-Cognitive Abilities (A2)
+Research Management (C2) Professional Conduct (C1) Cognitive Abilities (A2)

-Who the session is for: Postgraduate research students at any stage

-Delivery: Online - via the Researcher Development eLearning Portal

 This session will introduce students to concepts that will allow them to effectively apply project management through the setting of research goals, intermediate milestones and prioritisation of activities.
 The session will also cover the life-cycle of the research process from the initial idea for a research problem through to completion and the viva.